 With lecturers who are world-leaders in tropical aquaculture research and development, discover the sustainable practices of aquaculture.
 Access to the JCU Marine and Aquaculture Research Facility will enhance your knowledge and provide current practical skills.

-Study in award-winning laboratories and gain an insight into the industry with excursions to local companies in the chemistry industry.
+Study in award-winning laboratories and experience excursions to local companies in the chemistry industry.
 You will benefit from small class sizes and the personalised approach of our lecturers.

 Accredited by the Royal Australian Chemical Institute (RACI), this chemistry major will open up career opportunities both nationally and internationally.
-Working across a number of industries, job prospects could include analytical chemists, research chemists, clinical diagnosticians, forensic scientists or environmental scientists.
+Working across a number of industries, you could work as an analytical chemist, research chemist, clinical diagnostician, forensic scientist or environmental scientist.

 Please note: mid-year entry is not available for the Chemistry major.

-Data and analytics capabilities have made a leap forward in recent years.
-The volume of available data has grown exponentially, more sophisticated algorithms have been developed, and computational power and storage have steadily improved.
+Data and analytics capabilities have accelerated in recent years.
+The volume of available data has grown exponentially, more sophisticated algorithms have been developed and computational power and storage have steadily improved.

-Career opportunities in data science, big data and analytics are growing dramatically.
 Data scientists work in every industry – from defence departments to internet start-ups and financial institutions – and tackle big data projects on every level.
-They are among the most sought-after jobs in the tech world today.
+Skills in data science, big data and analytics are among the most sought-after jobs in the tech world today.

 The Data Science major packages existing data science subjects together with new subjects on Data Visualisation, Big Data and Machine Learning.

-Offered on both the Cairns and Townsville campuses, access the biodiverse region of North Queensland.
-Gain relevant practical skills by studying and assessing the surrounding environments such as both the Wet and Dry Tropics, and the Great Barrier Reef Marine Park.
+Study earth science and access the biodiverse region of North Queensland.
+Gain relevant practical skills by studying and assessing the surrounding environments, including the Wet and Dry Tropics and the Great Barrier Reef Marine Park.

 Experience field trips where you will collect, analyse and interpret data.
-You will gain a thorough understanding of the effect of humans on the natural environment and build skills to develop solutions to lessen the impact.
-With access to the JCU Fletcherview Research Station, you will learn about resource and environmental impact assessment, mine site rehabilitation, and soil and water science.
+You will gain a thorough understanding of human impact on the natural environment and learn how to develop solutions to lessen the impact.
+With access to the JCU Fletcherview Research Station, you will learn about resource and environmental impact assessment, mine site rehabilitation and soil and water science.

 With an understanding of how to develop cost-effective and innovative techniques for environmental management, job opportunities exist in many sectors.
 You can work as a consultant, in government or industry.
-Potential career options could include geologist, geographer, hydrologist, soil scientist, climatologist, environmental scientist or oceanographer.
+You could pursue a career as a geologist, geographer, hydrologist, soil scientist, climatologist, environmental scientist or oceanographer.

 Learn from lecturers who are world-leaders and be equipped to address critical challenges facing marine and coastal ecosystems.
 You will study in a location that gives you access to one of the most diverse and fragile marine ecosystems in the world, the Great Barrier Reef.